dipooktama/diceroller/README.md

 * The first digit is for the number of dice(s) rolled,
 * The last digit specifying how many sides the dices are.

+---
+To use
+---

+1. Download the package, unpack it
+2. Click settings on the chrome-based browser
+3. Go to extension
+4. Click the "Load unpacked" button to upload it
+5. Don't forget to pin it for ease of access

+---

 ###### *&copy; 2022 [dipo oktama](https://github.com/dipooktama)*